 Interested in seeing our artists' books?
-Although searchable in the Library catalogue, the collection can only be viewed by appointment.
+Although searchable in the Library catalogue, the collection can only be viewed by appointment in the University Archivesand can't be borrowed.
 Email your request to:

 Kathy Blasko - firstname.lastname@example.org (individuals)